crmo-care.app/Resources/Newly Diagnosed Guide

 • Pediatric orthopedicsFor pathologic fractures, vertebral compression, or structural complications.

-• Pediatric gastroenterologyCRMO has a documented association with inflammatory bowel disease, particularly Crohn's.
+• Pediatric gastroenterologyCRMO has a documented association with inflammatory bowel disease.

 • Pediatric dermatologyCRMO is associated with psoriasis in a subset of children.